-The set command writes the %XMIPIRFFECTRL configuration to the nRF91x1 RAM memory.
+The set command writes the %XMIPIRFFECTRL configuration to the nRF9160 RAM memory.

-The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
 The configuration can be stored to NVM with the %XFSSYNC command when the PTI modem firmware is used.